fdw/rofimoji/README.md

 ## As a rofi mode
 Integrate `rofimoji` as just another rofi mode.

-1. Call rofi with `rofi -modi "emoji:<path to rofimoji.py>" -show emoji`
+1. Call rofi with `rofi -modi "emoji:rofimoji" -show emoji`
 2. Search for the character you want
 3. Hit `enter` to execute your default action; \
    `Alt+Shift+1` for copying to the clipboard \